sw360cab/gno-challenge/docs/Assumptions.md

 * data structure employed to model aggregated metrics should be carefully chosen.
 Hash maps are suitable in a demo-like scenario, but may become unfit when dealing for example with multiple chains of blocks.
 Even transformations at the UI level may be considered

+* the GraphQL client is a POC itself, it should be finely configured to handle reconnection and retries, especially for the subscription part.
+Currently employed GraphQL client library has a configurable retry timeout as long as other connection parameters

 * initial query of pre-existing data should be scaled by paginating somehow the requests to the `tx-indexer`